Faqs, caveats, afterthoughts, in no particular order.

 - Phonology is not phrenology is not philology.

 - The blogroll lists people who I know in real life and a handful of other sites I find interesting.
-Allow me to state for the record that I’m no more likely to become a Roaming Catholic than a Secular Humanist or Atheist, and linking my friends of such persuasions is no indicator of how much I endorse their beliefs.
+Linking my friends of differing persuasions is no indicator of how much I endorse their beliefs.
 (For what I really think, see the Westminster Confession and associated catechisms.)

 - The Free Presbyterian Church of Scotland has no relation to the Rt Hon the Rev Dr Ian RK Paisley’s Free Presbyterian Church of Ulster.
 Nor do we like the Orange Order very much.
 See also here.